less/old-lesscss.org/templates/pages/usage.md

 Client-side usage
 =================

 Client-side is the easiest way to get started and good for developing your less.
-For production and espescially if performance is important, we reccommend pre-compiling using node or one of the many third party tools.
+For production and especially if performance is important, we recommend pre-compiling using node or one of the many third party tools.

 Link your `.less` stylesheets with the `rel` set to "`stylesheet/less`":